 This firm doesn’t offer investment management services to individuals.
-To narrow down your search for a financial advisor, consider using SmartAsset’s free financial advisor matching tool.

-Alphadyne Asset Management Background

-The firm also owns several companies that serve as sub-advisors.
-Its sub-advisors are Alphadyne Asset Management (UK) LLP, Alphadyne (UK) Holdings Limited, Alphadyne Asset Management Holdings Limited and Alphadyne Asset Management (Hong Kong) Limited.

-Alphadyne Asset works with investment consultants, asset managers, insurance companies, pension funds and sovereign wealth funds.
-Its clients also include investment vehicles, like private or mutual funds, which are intended for institutional investors.

-Its funds include the Alphadyne International Master Fund, Ltd.; Alphadyne Global Rates Master Fund, Ltd.; Alphadyne International (ERISA) Master Fund Ltd. and the Co-Map Alphadyne Segregated Portfolio.

-The firm generally requires $1,000,000 as a minimum initial investment, but each fund’s offering memorandum contains the specific investment amount required.

-LATER VERSION | This firm doesn’t offer investment management services to individuals.
-To narrow down your search for a financial advisor, consider using SmartAsset’s free financial advisor matching tool.
+To find a financial advisor who does, use SmartAsset’s free financial advisor matching tool.

 Alphadyne Asset Management Background

 The firm also owns several companies that serve as sub-advisors.
 Its sub-advisors are Alphadyne Asset Management (UK) LLP, Alphadyne (UK) Holdings Limited, Alphadyne Asset Management Holdings Limited and Alphadyne Asset Management (Hong Kong) Limited.

 Alphadyne Asset works with investment consultants, asset managers, insurance companies, pension funds and sovereign wealth funds.
 Its clients also include investment vehicles, like private or mutual funds, which are intended for institutional investors.

 Its funds include the Alphadyne International Master Fund, Ltd.; Alphadyne Global Rates Master Fund, Ltd.; Alphadyne International (ERISA) Master Fund Ltd. and the Co-Map Alphadyne Segregated Portfolio.

 The firm generally requires $1,000,000 as a minimum initial investment, but each fund’s offering memorandum contains the specific investment amount required.